juansgomez87/active-learning/README.md

 ```

 #### Re-train model:
+_Requirement:_ To run this code, get_hard_tracks must be ran previously.
 - Input: list of annotations from user X, and iteration number
 - Output: retrained model for user X.